Thungela to buy Australian coal mine Ensham for A$335m as SA risks mount - Miningmx

 The deal structure is via a third party in which subsidiary Thungela Australia and its acquiring partners, Audley Energy and Mayfair Corporations Group, will acquire control of a newly created company called Sungela Group.
 Sungela will acquire 85% of Ensham.

-Thungela will fund a A$267m, direct 75% holding in Sungela and then co-fund Audley and Mayfair to the tune of A$67m via a mezzanine loan.
+Thungela will fund a A$267m investment giving it about 65% of the asset, and then co-fund Audley and Mayfair to the tune of A$67m via a mezzanine loan, repayable after four years, which takes Thugela’s stake to nearly 80% and leaving the partners with 6%.
+The balancing 15% of Ensham is owned by LX International, a commodity trading company headquartered in South Korea.

 The acquisition represents a watershed moment for Thungela as it seeks to grow its portfolio beyond South Africa’s borders.
 The company said in November it faced a 600,000 ton ‘opportunity cost’ owing to failures of Transnet, the state-owned rail and ports company.
 It expected a 900,000 ton capital build for the year.